Lifeweaver: Promotion and reception

 Lifeweaver was introduced in Overwatch 2 in Season 4 on April 11, 2023, corresponding with the Thai New Year.
+In a collaboration with Disc City Entertainment Co., select cafes in Japan served drinks inspired by the character and others in the Overwatch cast.

 Lifeweaver was well received upon debut.
 Kenneth Shepard of Kotaku considered him the best video game character introduced in 2023, stating that there were not many characters that upheld the game's ideals as he did through the character's mindset that all life was worth protecting, and portrayal as a fugitive trying to do good with his technology.
 He additionally called him "a real shot in the arm for me" in regards to the game, and his addition helped illustrate that despite its shortcomings there was still a lot in the Overwatch series he loved.
 Jessica Cogswell of GameSpot meanwhile praised his "youthful energy while cracking self-deprecating jokes", and described his voice as light while she found his personality effervescent, especially as he flirted with other characters.
 She additionally praised how the notion of his character opposing issues that have real-world counterparts made his "optimism, openness, and bravery" a more powerful message.